-The basic idea behind the SGT setting is a factor, which compensates the stallGuard measurement for resistive losses inside the motor.
+The basic idea behind the SGT setting is a factor, which compensates the StallGuard measurement for resistive losses inside the motor.
 At standstill and very low velocities, resistive losses are the main factor for the balance of energy in the motor, because mechanical power is zero or near to zero.
 This way, SGT can be set to an optimum at near zero velocity.
 This algorithm is especially useful for tuning SGT within the application to give the best result independent of environment conditions, motor stray, etc.

-- Operate the motor at low velocity < 10 RPM (i.e. a few to a few fullsteps per second) and target operation current and supply voltage.
+- Operate the motor at low velocity < 10 RPM (a few to a few ten fullsteps per second) and target operation current and supply voltage.
 In this velocity range, there is not much dependence of SG_RESULT on the motor load, because the motor does not generate significant back EMF.
 Therefore, mechanical load will not make a big difference on the result. - 2.
 Switch on sfilt.
 Now increase SGT starting from 0 to a value, where SG_RESULT starts rising.
 With a high SGT, SG_RESULT will rise up to the maximum value.
 Reduce again to the highest value, where SG_RESULT stays at 0.
 Now the SGT value is set as sensibly as possible.
 When you see SG_RESULT increasing at higher velocities, there will be useful stall detection.

-The upper velocity for the stall detection with this setting is determined by the velocity, where the motor back EMF approaches the supply voltage and the motor current starts dropping when further increasing velocity.
+The upper velocity for the stall detection with this setting is determined by the velocity, where the motor back EMF approaches the supply voltage, and the motor current starts dropping when further increasing velocity.

-SG_RESULT goes to zero when the motor stalls and the ramp generator can be programmed to stop the motor upon a stall event by enabling sg_stop in SW_MODE .
-Set TCOOLTHRS to match the lower velocity threshold where stallGuard delivers a good result in order to use sg_stop .
+SG_RESULT goes to zero when the motor stalls and the stall signal is activated.
+The external motion controller should react to a single pulse by stopping the motor if desired.
+Set TCOOLTHRS to match the lower velocity threshold where StallGuard delivers a good result.